pombredanne/tcplife/README.md

 ## Usage

-No option yet, to start to monitor all tcp connection, simply launch the script with either:
+No option yet, to start to monitor all tcp connections, simply launch the script with either:

     tcplife.stp

 or

     stap tcplife.stp

 ## Output